Skip to content

 Key to our success

-The success of this project were driven by starting the permitting process early and providing a comprehensive application.
+The success of this project was driven by starting the permitting process early and providing a comprehensive application.
 Using local skills wherever possible with clear explanations of what’s required.
 Good communication during the installation phase and installation.

 As Rhian and John will attest, using SJ1 Renewables as experienced micro hydro consultants and project delivery specialists took a great deal of the risk out of these multifaceted projects and ensured a smooth project delivery.